ABuffEr/rapidSettings/readme.md

 # Rapid Settings #

-WARNING: this add-on is unsupported; latest NVDA compatible version is 2017.4.
+WARNING: this add-on has no support; latest NVDA compatible version is 2017.4.

 * Author: Alberto buffolino.
 * Download [development version][1]